New Abdali

 New Abdali is an area in the Al-Abdali district in Amman, Jordan.
-Its development plan, launched in 2005, consisting of hotels, apartments, offices, commercial outlets and entertainment to be developed on 384000 sqm of land, intending to create a total built-up area of over 2000000 sqm.
+Its development plan, launched in 2005, consisting of hotels, apartments, offices, commercial outlets, and entertainment to be developed on 384000 sqm of land, intending to create a total built-up area of over 2000000 sqm.
 The area already hosts and will further host nearly all of the tallest buildings in Amman, including the current two tallest completed buildings of Amman which are Amman Rotana and W Amman.

-The first phase of the project is nearly complete with the second phase being still on hold.
+A second phase was announced in May 2024, which will cover 1.2 million square meters and is expected to create over 3,000 jobs annually.
+It includes the construction of a multi-use conference center for 25,000 people, two towers with hotels, residential apartments, commercial centers, and advanced medical facilities.
+This phase aims to enhance Jordan's position in specialized tourism and promote a sustainable environment with green spaces.

 History

-The project's idea was conceived in the early 2000s during a meeting between the then Lebanese prime minister and business tycoon Rafic Hariri, and King Abdullah.
+The project's idea was conceived in the early 2000s during a meeting between the then Lebanese prime minister and business tycoon Rafic Hariri and King Abdullah.